casper-network/docs/source/docs/casper/workflow/transfers.md

 **Verifying a Transfer using the Command-line Client**

-Once you have transferred the tokens, you might want to verify that the transfer was successful.
-To verify the status of the transfer, see [Verifying a Transfer](verify-transfer.md)
+To verify the status of a transfer, see [Verifying a Transfer](verify-transfer.md)